Image 1 of 12

 10.00am - 1.00 - Wet Felting Laani Takaha - wild wool collar workshop - part 1

-Learn from Laani, a felt maker from Dartmoor - the ancient craft of wet felting with freshly shorn Fernhill fleece and curls, where we will make a wild wool collar
+Spend the day learning the ancient craft of felting with freshly shorn Fernhill fleece and curls, where we will make a wild wool collar.

 Using wet felt and needle felt techniques, craft yourself a collar in whatever size and fleece you choose